bmchtech/blog/content/post/multiply.md

 | 3 |ASR|6  |
 | 4 |ROR|30  |

 I'm not going to lie, I couldn't make sense of these rotation values.
 At all.
 Maybe they were wrong, since they patents already had a couple major errors at this point.
 No idea.
 Turns out it doesn't _really_ matter for calculating the carry flag of a multiply instruction.
-Observe the operation of the ARM7TDMI's `ROR` and `ASR`.
+Why?
+Well, observe what hapens when the ARM7TDMI does a `ROR` or `ASR`:

 Code from fleroviux's wonderful NanoBoyAdvance. <sup>[[7]](#cite7)</sup>
 ```C++